 The meta-analysis undertaken for HMC by Smithers and Robinson (Carmichael Press, 2006) on the ‘Academic Impact of Co-educational and Single Sex Schools’ notes that ‘separating the sexes is not a recipe for raising educational performance’.
-This report is not alone, with many educational thinkers recognising the benefits of the co-educational classroom: the opportunities for collaboration, the confidence and empathy pupils develop through more diverse interactions, the broad range of debate and dialogue facilitated in the classroom and the rich atmosphere of supportive challenge which enables all learners to achieve greater success.
-The Smithers and Robinson report also recognises that the most important ingredients for academic success in any school are the School’s ‘ethos, leadership, teacher quality, spend per pupil, class size and the curriculum’.
-We believe that the ethos of Elizabeth College will be enhanced by the introduction of girls.
+This report is not alone, with many educational thinkers recognising the benefits of the co-educational classroom: the opportunities for collaboration, the confidence and empathy students develop through more diverse interactions, the broad range of debate and dialogue facilitated in the classroom and the rich atmosphere of supportive challenge which enables all learners to achieve greater success.
+The Smithers and Robinson report also recognises that the most important ingredients for academic success in any school are the School’s ‘ethos, leadership, teacher quality, spend per student, class size and the curriculum’.

-Elizabeth College is not currently full; our numbers are healthy and consistent with historic averages but we do have spaces in all years except our current Year 8.
 There is no immediate plan to increase the capacity of the school.
-Over time we expect that the proportion of girls within each year will increase and if this leads to more registrants than places, and a higher demand is seen as likely to continue over time, then College will consider increasing capacity to keep pace with that demand.
+Over time we expect that the proportion of girls within each year will increase.
+If this leads to a consistent and measurable increase in demand for places, likely to continue over time, then College will consider increasing capacity to keep pace with that demand.